You hear this all the time. To be a successful writer, write every day! Some even go so far to say that if you don’t, you aren’t even a REAL writer.

 - Write on your break 15 minutes a day.

-- skip the TV shows or other down times or write while you watch TV
+- Skip the TV shows or other down times and write whenever you can